GPSR in 2026: What the General Product Safety Regulation has brought

 4. Obligations of online shop operators

-• Verification of compliance: As an online shop operator, you must ensure that the products you offer on your platform meet all safety requirements and are correctly labelled.
+• Compliance verification: You must ensure that the products you offer on your platform meet all safety requirements and are correctly labelled.

-• Working with authorities: You must provide information about suppliers and product distribution when requested by regulators.
+• Cooperation with authorities: You must provide information about suppliers and product distribution when requested by regulators.

 • Removing unsafe products: You must respond quickly to reports of unsafe products (e.g. remove a product from your offering).